partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 -- OK!
 ```

-**Union 2** — Homogenous Bags with strict typing
+#### Example 2 — Union of Compatible Relations; Mismatch Column Names

-Here is **union 1** with strict typing, but the **names** of the column descriptors do not match.
+Here is **Example 1** but the **names** of the column descriptors do not match.
 Notice the lack of selection list here.
 These two relations are union-compatible because the i-th column of *hr.employees* is comparable to the i-th column of *engineering.employees*, but notice the column names.
 This behavior conforms to SQL specification whereby, if the column names do not match, then the column name is implementation-dependent i.e. it is not derived from any particular value.
+The column names are taken from the left-most relation.

+**Example 2.1** — Without *CORRESPONDING* Clause

 ```sql
 SELECT * FROM hr.employees